 In general, anything that involves a City agency.
 The following are examples:

 - Clogged catch basins

 - Missing or damaged traffic signs

 - Park maintenance

 - Potholes and broken sidewalks

 - Zoning violations, such as commercial use in a residential zone

 What do I do if I have a service complaint or request?

-If you are unable to resolve your complaint or have your request fulfilled, you may contact the Community Board to assist you.
-Call us at (718) 859-6357 with your complaint/request, the 311 complaint/request number and the date on which you submitted it.
+Contact us using this form in our Get Help page, email us at email@example.com or call us at (718) 859-6357 with your complaint/request, the 311 complaint/request number and the date on which you submitted it.
 We will do our best to expedite a response from the appropriate agency.
 Photos of the issue are particularly useful in follow ups.

-The Community Board plays an important role in key decisions that the city makes, but many people are still not aware of and have not benefited from, their presence.
 We urge you to learn how your Community Board can serve you.
 Be the eyes and ears for your local community: if you see a problem that involves a City service, please report it using this form in our Get Help page, email us at firstname.lastname@example.org or call us at (718) 859-6357.